Timeline of Australian inventions: 21st century

-2002 – Scramjet – On 30 July 2002, the University of Queensland's HyShot team and their international partners conducted the first ever successful test flight of a scramjet.
-This test was conducted at the rocket range in outback South Australia called Woomera.

 2003 – Blast Glass – invented by Peter Stephinson.
 It was effective in protecting the Australian Embassy in the Jakarta bombings of 2004.

 2003 – UltraBattery – A hybrid energy storage device invented by the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 UltraBattery combines supercapacitor technology with lead-acid battery technology in a single cell with a common electrolyte.
 The supercapacitor enhances the power and lifespan of the lead-acid battery as it acts as a buffer during high-rate discharge and charge.

-2006 – Cervical Cancer Vaccine – Professor Ian Frazer from University of Queensland created a preventative for cervical cancer, working with researchers in the United States.
+2006 – Cervical Cancer Vaccine – Professor Ian Frazer from University of Queensland created a preventive care for cervical cancer, working with researchers in the United States.
 The commercial application, Gardasil, is a vaccine to work against certain types of human papillomavirus (HPV).

 2010 – Robotic Visual Horizon – An automated system that allows unmanned aeroplanes to perform complex manoeuvres was adapted from the way a bee's brain processes visual information during flight by researchers and engineers at the Vision Centre, the Queensland Brain Institute and the School of Information Technology and Electrical Engineering at the University of Queensland.